jpgmahedero/High-School-DAM_M04-Express-tuto/docs/introduccio_api.md

 # What is an API?

-API stands for Application Programming Interface. program that can be used by another program, in order to allow applications to communicate with each other.
+API stands for Application Programming Interface. program that can be used by another program (from now on **client**), in order to allow applications to communicate with each other.

 An API allows the server and the client to communicate with each other and exchange information.